TerrySlack/mainframework-signals/README.md

-# A framework agnostic signasl package
+# A framework agnostic signals package

 Written in Typescript, with vanilljs and a react examples The signals library currently supports processing api request from the following librarys: